 Zijinding is a Chinese herbal remedy for plantar warts.
 One study published in the Journal of Cosmetic Dermatology identified three case reports of successful treatment of plantar warts with Zijinding paste prepared with white vinegar.

-The three participants applied the Zijinding preparation over their plantar warts for 1.5–5 months.
-The researchers reported significant clinical response and no relapse for at least 10 months after stopping treatment.
+The three participants applied the Zijinding preparation over their plantar warts for

 There is not enough research to confirm the results of these three case reports.